 Cloud Audit Logging maintains three audit logs for each project, folder, and organization: Admin Activity, System Event and Data Access.
-Google Cloud Platform services write audit log entries to these logs to help you answer the questions of "who did what, where, and when?" within your Google Cloud Platform projects.
+Google Cloud Platform services write audit log entries to these logs to help you answer the questions of "who did what, where, and when?" within your GCP projects.

 For a list of GCP services that write audit logs, see Services producing audit logs.
 All GCP services will eventually write audit logs.

 Admin Activity logs

 Admin Activity logs contain log entries for API calls or other administrative actions that modify the configuration or metadata of resources.
 For example, the logs record when VM instances and App Engine applications are created and when permissions are changed.
 To view the logs, you must have the Cloud Identity and Access Management (IAM) roles Logging/Logs Viewer or Project/Viewer.

 Admin Activity logs are always enabled.
 There is no charge for your Admin Activity audit logs.
-For more information, see Log allotments and overage charges.
+For more information, see Logging usage limits.

 Data Access logs

 Data Access audit logs record API calls that create, modify, or read user-provided data.
 To view the logs, you must have the Cloud IAM roles Logging/Private Logs Viewer or Project/Owner.

 Data Access audit logs are disabled by default because they can be quite large.
 Enabling the logs might result in your project being charged for the additional logs usage.

 BigQuery Data Access logs are handled differently from other Data Access logs.
 BigQuery logs are enabled by default and cannot be disabled.
 They do not count against your logs allotment.

 To enable and configure Data Access logs, see Configuring Data Access Logs.

 For more information about logs allotments, see Logging usage limits.

 Viewing audit logs

 To view the logs, you must have the Cloud IAM roles Logging/Logs Viewer for Admin Activity logs and Logging/Private Logs Viewer for Data Access logs.
-For more information on Stackdriver Logging roles, see Access Control
+For more information on Cloud IAM roles for Stackdriver Logging, see Access Control.